 We see the family on the 1921 census , which was taken on the 19th June 1921, they had moved to 11, Dundas Street, Queensferry.
 Head of the household was John.
 H. Forrester, who was 41 years old and he had been born in Birkenhead, Cheshire.
 His trade was as a “General County Smith Ornamental Iron Worker”, he was an Employer, and he worked at Queensferry Shoeing Forge.
 His wife Amelia Forrester was now 44 years, and 8 months old, and had been born in Liverpool, Lancashire., she was doing “Home Duties.”
 Their children were: – Hannah Forrester, 15 years, and 8 months old, she had been born in Birkenhead, Cheshire and was at School.
 John Forrester was 9 years and 11 months old, Charles Forrester was 7 years and 2 months old, and Amelia Forrester was 4 years 7 months old, they had been born in Queensferry, Flintshire and with Hannah, were all at School, whole time.

-I have no news of Charles’s childhood, but if anyone can shed any light on his life, it would be gratefully received.
+I have no news of Charles’s childhood, or teen years, but if anyone can shed any light on his life, it would be gratefully received.

-It appears from the Graves Concentration Report Form on the CWGC Website, (please see the form below), that Charles was buried initially at Sourdevalle, France, then reburied on the 28th January 1946 at Tilly Sur Seulles War Cemetery.
+It appears from the Graves Concentration Report Form on the CWGC Website, (please see the form below), that Charles was buried initially at Sourdevalle, France, then reburied on the 28th January 1946 at Till Sur Seulles British Cemetery.